Paramore: 2012–2015: Paramore and Davis' third exit

 On April 18, 2012, Williams announced that the producer for their fourth album was Justin Meldal-Johnsen.
-Former Lostprophets and current Angels & Airwaves and Nine Inch Nails drummer Ilan Rubin was confirmed to be the session drummer for the recording of the album.
-Paramore was officially released on April 5, 2013, and a #1 at US albums chart Billboard 200.
+Current Angels & Airwaves and former Nine Inch Nails drummer Ilan Rubin was confirmed to be the session drummer for the recording of the album.
+Paramore was officially released on April 5, 2013, and a number one at US albums chart Billboard 200.
 The first single from the album, titled "Now", was released online on January 22, 2013, and the album's second single, "Still Into You", was released on March 14, 2013, achieving commercial success.
 The third single, "Daydreaming", was released on December 2, 2013.
 The album's fourth single, "Ain't It Fun", was released on February 4, 2014, eventually becoming the band's highest-charting song in the United States and a winner for Best Rock Song at the 57th Annual Grammy Awards.
 On November 24, 2014, Paramore: Self-Titled Deluxe was released, which includes a remake of "Hate to See Your Heart Break", a song originally on Paramore, featuring Joy Williams; this is the band's first collaboration on a song.
-The band embarked on an intimate tour with Copeland, they said in a blog post that "It feels right to bring the Self-Titled era to a close.
+The band embarked on an intimate tour with Copeland, they added in a blog post: "It feels right to bring the Self-Titled era to a close.
 We've had a very personal and hugely triumphant journey with this one.
 What wouldn't feel right is saying goodbye to this time in the band's career and not celebrating it with our fans in some special way."

-On December 14, 2015, bassist Jeremy Davis left the band.
+On December 14, 2015, bassist Jeremy Davis fully left the band, marking his third and final departure from the group.
 In March 2016, Davis was involved in a legal battle with Paramore, claiming to be eligible to enjoy the benefits of a business partnership with Hayley Williams as a co-owner of the band.
-This was quickly dismissed and he was again involved in a legal battle with Hayley Williams and Taylor York over a breach of contract entitling him to ownership and authorship of songs on their self-titled record, including "Ain't It Fun", and again, claiming to be eligible to enjoy the benefits of the earnings the two received from these songs and album.
+This was quickly dismissed and he was again involved in a legal battle with Hayley Williams and Taylor York over a breach of contract that would entitle him to ownership and authorship of songs on their self-titled record, including "Ain't It Fun".
+He also claimed to be eligible to enjoy the benefits of the earnings the two received from these songs and album.
 Davis reached a settlement with the band in May 2017.

 During this period, lead singer Williams later revealed that she suffered from depression and mental health issues following the departure of Davis as well as a divorce with her ex-husband Chad Gilbert.
-In an interview with Zane Lowe on Beats 1 Radio, shes described it as "torment" and mentioned that she "didn't laugh for a long time".
+In an interview with Zane Lowe on Beats 1 Radio, she has described it as "torment" and mentioned that she "didn't laugh for a long time."
 As a result, Williams privately left the band for a short period in 2015, briefly leaving York as the only remaining member of the group.